fedthagod/fedthagod/README.md

 - 👋 Hi, I’m @fedthagod
 - 👀 I’m interested in PHP
 - 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on BOOTERRR
+- 💞️ I’m looking to collaborate on networking
-- 📫 How to reach me Telegram
+- 📫 How to reach me? contact on telegram.

 <!---
 fedthagod/fedthagod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.